anwolver/portfolio/README.md

 As a theatermaker, I am a very visaul person.
 I would like to get better at visualizing more complex data sets and know what type visualization goes with what type of dataset.

 ## Portfolio
-Here's where all my cool work will go.
-You should probably just give me an "A" now.

 <div class="flourish-embed flourish-chart" data-src="visualisation/8529820"><script src="https://public.flourish.studio/resources/embed.js"></script></div>